A interesting hooded torch built especially for ARP personnel.

-An interesting leaflet issued to most holes in October 1939 advising the home owner how to ensure that if a bomb landed nearby how they could avoid injury.
+An interesting leaflet issued to most homes in October 1939 advising the home owner how to ensure that if a bomb landed nearby how they could avoid injury.

 A fabulous photo of an ARP mobile canteen belonging to E District in Northern Ireland.